 The results confirmed that soil, sediment, surface water and groundwater on the airport site have elevated concentrations of PFAS.
 The concentrations were higher where PFAS use was concentrated, such as at the Former Fire Training Ground and the Main Fire Station.
 PFAS was also detected migrating off the airport site in surface and ground water, and these results indicate that further investigation is required.
 The sample results and further information were provided to relevant individual landowners.

-The Launceston Airport PSI is published on the Airservices Australia website at www.airservicesaustralia.com/environment/national-pfas-management-program/ along with other relevant information including a fact sheet on Launceston Airport and fire fighting foam.
+The Launceston Airport PSI (PDF 47MB) is published on the Airservices Australia website on their National PFAS Management Program page along with other relevant information including a fact sheet on Launceston Airport and fire fighting foam (PDF 123KB).

 In addition, Department of Health (DoH) conducted limited off-site testing and analysis of surface waters, confirming that PFAS contamination has occurred in surface water beyond the Airport boundary.
 However, no significant risk to the public has been identified in that TasWater supplies reticulated public drinking water to the site and surrounding area, and this reticulated supply has been confirmed to be clean and safe for use.

-General advice provided by DoH on using rural water supplies is available at www.dhhs.tas.gov.au/publichealth/water/drinking/rural
+General advice is provided by the Department of Health on using rural water supplies.

 Airservices is planning to undertake a Detailed Site Investigation (DSI) and a number of actions towards the DSI are being progressed.
 Meanwhile, sampling and assessment for the DSI is likely to commence in late 2019.